tytydraco/yessleep/out/The_Night_I_Learned_Demons_Were_Walking_the_Streets_of_Montreal.md

 My name is Robert Grant.

-I just turned 75 last weekend and typically enjoy my mornings at Zaza's sipping cappuccinos in my pajamas.
+I just turned 75 last weekend and typically enjoy my mornings at a café called Zaza’s sipping cappuccinos in my pajamas.
 I live in a quaint, cozy apartment in Montreal and am rarely interested in leaving the comfort of it.

 I'm a retired P.I. -- 157 cases successfully closed, 14 left cold, and dozens I never took.

 But my last case continues to haunt me.
 One of the 14 I left cold.
 I often think about it while sitting at Zaza's.
 It's one I've never told anyone about.
 I haven't been able to sleep lately and think it'd be best if I write it all out.
 It also happens to be the only supernatural case I worked on, one that made me a believer in many things, and one that almost killed me in more ways than I'd care to admit.